payelsantra/LU_RAG/README.md

 pickle.dump(result_dict,fl_p)
 fl_p.close()
 ```
-The post retrieval for BM25>>MonoT5 is as follows:
+The post-processing for BM25>>MonoT5 is as follows:
 ```
 from tqdm import tqdm
 import json